Walking With Anticipatory Grief: Finding Presence With Our Animal

 Explore more options

-Book a 1:1 session for personalized support- Canadians US & International
+You can also book a 1:1 session with me for personalized guidance.
+Canadian bookings, US & International bookings.

 Download a free guide + meditation to help in times of overwhelm